 - Rule of Cool: What most of the books run on.

 - Running Gag: Sandecker never finds any of his special cigars missing, but Giordino always seems to be smoking one.
 Al secretly tracked down the source of Sandecker's cigars and has been quietly purchasing them himself.

 - Ruthless Modern Pirates: Pacific Vortex.

 - Shown Their Work: Very often, sometimes to the point of overdoing it.
-This predominantely shows up whenever cars, ships, historical moments, or diving equipment is mentioned.
+This predominantly shows up whenever cars, ships, historical moments, or diving equipment are mentioned.

 - Status Quo Is God: In Night Probe, Pitt retrieves an old treaty that proves that the US legally owns Canada.
 The president uses it as part of a plan to unite the two countries.
 It never happens.
 Possibly explained by the fact that in the next book, Deep Six, which takes place a few months later, the same president is kidnapped, brainwashed into acting as a Soviet agent, and impeached after trying to dissolve Congress in order to push a pro-Soviet agenda.
 This may very well have killed the credibility of his other proposed policies.

 - Stripped to the Bone: Played straight at least once, in Vixen 03.
 Subverted in Serpent.

 - Suspiciously Similar Substitute: Kurt Austin is more or less a replacement for Dirk Pitt.

 - Where Does He Get All Those Wonderful Toys?: No one ever explains how Dirk can afford two dozen antique cars and two airplanes on his salary as a senior employee of an obscure government agency.
 His father's rich, but Pitt doesn't seem like the type of person to blow his trust fund.